sveetch/django-willpower/docs/draft.rst

   - [x] Implement in commandline;
   - [x] Update builder code to use logs instead of print;

+- [ ] There is some cleaning to do in the cookiecutter templates:

+  - [ ] Useless components that won't be used;
+  - [ ] Useless components that are generated and so overwritten from the app builder;
+  - [ ] Cookie options that stand on hooks (or we may restore hooks);

 - [~] Basic components:

   - [x] Models;